pukkandan/repeat/README.md

   -d, --direct               Do not use shell
-  -n, --attempts <ATTEMPTS>  Maximum number of times to repeat -b, --no-break             Passthrough Ctrl+Break
-  -0                         Repeat the command until it succeeds -1                         Repeat the command until it fails -h, --help                 Print help information
+  -n, --attempts <ATTEMPTS>  Maximum number of times to repeat -b, --no-break             Passthrough Ctrl+Break -0, --till-success         Repeat the command until it succeeds -1, --till-failure         Repeat the command until it fails -h, --help                 Print help information
 ```